What are the EU regulatory requirements for SPF products and UV filters?

 For a sunscreen product to be considered effective in the European Union, it must protect against UVB and UVA radiation.

-Claims and warnings required for European sunscreen products
+Claims and warnings required by European regulations for sunscreen products

 European sunscreen products, as you may have seen at points of sale, usually have specific claims, such as the sun protection factor (SPF), UVB and/or UVA protection, broad spectrum and sunburn prevention claims.
 However, the European Commission requests that claims don’t imply the following: